Local-Connectivity-Lab/ccn-coverage-deploy/README.md

     All below instructions are run in a Linux or Mac.
 1. [Set up your GitHub account with an SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
 1. Install a node version manager, e.g. [nvm](https://github.com/nvm-sh/nvm).
-1. Below, if you're developing the frontend only, skip database and backend.
+1. Below, if you're developing the vis only, skip database and api.
 1. First-time setup
     1. Database
         - Option 1: docker